beetboxvm/beetbox/README.md

 ## Features

 * Support for different VMs per git branch.
+* Simple Continuous Integration.
 * Takes advantage of Vagrant 1.8's linked clones support to manage VMs for speed and disk efficiency.
-* Uses ansible 2 for provisioning but it's not required on the host machine.
+* Ansible 2 is used for provisioning but not required on the host machine.

 ## Requirements